-Removing oils and greases
+Removing oil and grease

-- If possible, run the engine until it has reached the operating temperature and then drain the cooling system. - Remove the thermostats. - Fill the system with clean, hot water mixed with liquid dishwasher detergent designed for household use.
-Concentration 1% (0.1/10 l). - Run the engine until it has reached operating temperature for about 20-30 minutes.
-Do not forget the cab heating system (if fitted). - Drain the cooling system. - Fill the system again using clean, hot water and run the engine for about 20-30 minutes. - Drain the water from the system. - Refit the thermostats. - Top up the system with coolant according to the specification on page 32.
+- If possible, run the engine until it has reached the operating temperature and then drain the cooling system. - Remove the thermostat. - Fill the system with clean, hot water mixed with liquid dishwasher detergent intended for household use.
+Concentration 1% (0.1/10 l). - Run the engine until warm for about 20-30 minutes.
+Do not forget the cab heating system (if fitted). - Drain the cooling system. - Fill the system again using clean, hot water and run the engine for approximately 20-30 minutes. - Drain the water from the system. - Refit the thermostat. - Fill up with new coolant according to the specification on page 36.